EDIorg/data-package-best-practices/webpages/1_assemble.md

+# 1. Organize and assemble your data and metadata

+*Data*: To get started, organize your data into the fewest logical units.
+Ideally, many tables of the same structure and content should be compiled into a single table.
+Spatial data files (e.g. shape files) of a common theme or scope should be zipped up in their respective folders.

+*Metadata*: Essential metadata is the who, what, when, where, why and how - which will be placed in structured metadata.
+"Who, what, when, where" are essential data documentation.
+"Why and how" aid in understanding the data and are generally described in text.

-A "data package" is the published unit of data and metadata together.Several approaches to designing data packages have emerged and are all valid.
-Data repositories that are designed for both archive and delivery (like EDI) have these features:
+You will be producing a "data package" -- the published unit of data and metadata together.
+Data repositories that are designed for both archive and delivery (like EDI) have these features, which you should keep in mind:
 - **assign DOIs**, for data citation
 - **metadata and data immutability**, so that cited data can be reliably returned to (and an analysis repeated)
 - **data package versioning**, with earlier versions still available via their DOI.

-In general then, all data packages are static, and in the case of ongoing time-series, are "snapshots" over time.
-Below are several examples of how data packages are constructed.
+Below are guidelines for grouping data into packages.
 The main features to consider are
 - similarity and relatedness of methods and observations, and
-- temporal nature, ie, whether sampling is completed or ongoing
+- temporal nature, i.e., whether sampling is completed or planned to be ongoing

-1. *Data collected with defined beginning and end dates* are often organized into units, and packaged together with one EML file.
-A primary data table could be accompanied by a table of sampling sites or taxonomic information that contains more material than can be fit into EML metadata.
+- *Groups of data units with fixed start/end dates*: Often these are packaged together with one metadata file.
+A primary data table could be accompanied by a table of sampling sites or taxonomic information that contains more material than can be fit into structured metadata.
-     1. *Data from a large sampling campaign where many parameters are measured* (and possibly independent) could be combined into one EML dataset with multiple data entities as above, or
-     2. broken up into several packages, all accompanied by some of the same metadata and each with some unique metadata.
+    + *Large sampling campaign where many parameters are measured* (and possibly independent): These may benefit from  being broken into several packages, all accompanied by some of the same metadata and each with some unique metadata.
-Both patterns are valid, and designers should choose a style which works best for their particular data and circumstances.
+Both patterns (one package or several) are valid.
+In addition to considering your own mangagement constraints and circumstances, be aware of your data's potential future uses, and whether certain data entities naturally belong together.
+- *ongoing time-series observations* (instrumented or not): Remember that all data packages have static data entities, and so in the case of ongoing time-series, these are "snapshots" at points in time.
+    + continuous: all observations are groupled into a single unit (table), with plans to add data by revising the same package and updating metadata.
-1. With *ongoing time-series observations* (instrumented or not), some designers choose to group all observations into a single entit, and add data to a data entity and update existing EML metadata when methods or other ancillary material remains constant.
-Others create new datasets for each logical unit (e.g., a summer sampling season), regardless of similarities or differences in methods.
+    + non-continuous: a new packages is created for each logical unit (e.g., a summer sampling season), regardless of similarities or differences in methods.
 There are advantages and disadvantages to both approaches.
+Long-term time series are some of the most valuable data there is.
 [LINK HERE TO A TIME SERIES PAGE?
 OR IS THAT BELOW?]

-Regardless of packaging style, some metadata elements are essential for data discovery - e.g., the coverage elements for sampling sites, taxonomy and dates.

 - either links here, or in above, or unite the two sections somehow.